Alu1994/csharp-design-patterns/README.md

 # csharp-design-patterns
-It is a udemy course to fix the Design Patterns in C#
+It is a udemy course to understand more about Design Patterns in C#

 ## Section: 0
 Introduction